-The drive in the Electric Vehicle (EV) Battery industry is to higher storage capacities, that last longer and are lighter, charge faster and are safer, and if this is not enough, come in different configurations.
-This will mean new chemistries and structures, higher densities, narrower film separators between cells and increased miniaturisation.
+The drive in the Electric Vehicle (EV) battery industry is to increase storage capacities, that last longer and are lighter, charge faster and are safer, and if this is not enough, come in different configurations.
+This will mean new chemistries and structures, higher density and more narrow film separators between cells.

-The EV Battery market is growing rapidly as the demand for electric vehicles increases.
-According to some estimates, the global market for electric vehicle batteries is expected to reach $225 billion by 2027, (according to Polaris Market Research).
+The EV battery market is growing rapidly as the demand for electric vehicles increases.
+The global market for electric vehicle batteries is expected to reach $225 billion by 2027.
 This growth is driven by several factors, including the move to climate rebalancing and carbon reduction, the falling cost of electric vehicle batteries, government incentives and subsidies for electric vehicles.

 Background

-Lithium and other materials, including future solid-state variants around electrodes and electrolytes are highly sensitive and reactive to moisture, so when using them as the basis for EV Battery production, it is essential to operate in extremely low humidity controlled Clean & Dry rooms.
-There are a numerous reasons for this, from ensuring the highest possible quality and production yield to providing a safe working space for employees.
-Issues with moisture can reduce production uptime leading to lost product, poor reliability, significant costs and negative impacts on the environment, never mind brand reputation and shareholder value.
+Lithium and other materials, including future solid-state variants around electrodes and electrolytes are highly sensitive and reactive to moisture, so when using them as the basis for EV battery production, it is essential to operate in extremely low humidity controlled cleanrooms and dry cleanrooms.
+There are numerous reasons for this, from ensuring the highest possible quality and production yield, to providing a safe working space for employees.
+Issues with moisture can reduce production uptime leading to lost product, poor reliability, significant costs and negative impacts on the environment, also affecting the reputation of a brand and shareholder value.

-Modern and future EV Battery facilities are not just 1 single ballroom.
-EV Battery manufacturing process steps require dedicated areas such as mixing, coating, deposition, stacking, laminating, milling, electrolyte filling, finishing, packaging and formation.
-Many of these are separate and dedicated manufacturing spaces, with different environmental control set points as the process steps are different, each with different challenges.
+Modern and future EV battery facilities are not just one single ballroom.
+EV battery manufacturing process steps require dedicated areas such as mixing, coating, deposition, stacking, laminating, milling, electrolyte filling, finishing, packaging and formation.
+Many of these are separate and dedicated manufacturing spaces, with different environmental control set points and different challenges.

-Future EV Battery manufacturing processes around additive manufacturing, including 3D printing using lithographic techniques will still require Clean & Dry rooms, particularly at higher densities and micro-miniaturisation where airborne particles become even more important at nanoscale geometries.
+Future EV battery manufacturing processes around additive manufacturing, including 3D printing using lithographic techniques will still require dry cleanrooms, particularly at higher densities and micro-miniaturisation where airborne particles become even more important.

 Clean and Dry room

-A properly designed Clean & Dry room is firstly a “Clean Vapour Shield”.
+A properly designed dry cleanroom is firstly a “Clean Vapour Shield”.
 This is a vapour-tight cleanroom envelope to minimise moisture and outside airborne particle infiltration.

-Dedicated PALs and MALs, i.e. air locks for personnel entry/exit and material air locks for raw material and equipment movement control are used to manage the routine passage of staff and materials.
+Dedicated PALs and MALs, i.e. air locks for personnel entry/exit and material air locks for raw material and equipment movement control, are used to manage the routine passage of staff and materials.
 These are typically interlocked, and access controlled with swipe cards.
-Floors provide a vapour barrier that is static dissipative and, in some areas, conductive in order to eliminate static electricity as part of Fire and Life Safety control.
-These Giga scale facilities require fire separation and segregation and come in different room heights to suit process requirements and mini-environments.
+Floors provide a vapour barrier that is static dissipative and, in some areas, conductive in order to eliminate static electricity as part of Fire and Safety control.
+These facilities require fire separation and segregation, and come in different room heights to suit process requirements and mini-environments.

-MALs and PALs must be kept at positive pressure to prevent contaminant infiltration and Clean & Dry rooms require airborne particle filtration, typically to meet ISO Class 6, 7 or 8 levels, according to ISO 14644-1 cleanroom standards, depending on the exact manufacturing process requirements.
+MALs and PALs must be kept at positive pressure to prevent contaminant infiltration and dry cleanrooms require airborne particle filtration, typically to meet ISO Class 6, 7 or 8 levels, according to ISO 14644-1 cleanroom standards, depending on the exact manufacturing process requirements.

-Careful consideration of airflow patterns around the process layouts is of critical importance in the design of the Clean & Dry rooms as the very nature of the manufacturing process generates contamination, both particles, gases and moisture (personnel exhalation and out gassing).
+Careful consideration of airflow patterns around the process layouts is of critical importance in the design of the dry cleanrooms as the very nature of the manufacturing process generates contamination, both particles, gases and moisture.

 Moisture Control